Deep-Symmetry/beat-carabiner/README.md

 > Data) using Open Sound Control.
 A few features have been chosen
 > initially to prove the concept, and more will be added over time.
 >
-> :exclamation: Although you can still download a standalone version
+> :exclamation: Although you can still download an old standalone
-> of beat-carabiner from the Releases page here, it is no longer
+> version of beat-carabiner from the Releases page here, it is no
-> documented or supported, and we encourage you to switch to Open Beat
+> longer documented or supported, and we encourage you to switch to
-> Control (and read its [user
+> Open Beat Control (and read its [user
 > guide](https://obc-guide.deepsymmetry.org/)), because it gives you
 > many new features for Ableton Link synchronization alone, as well as
 > its other capabilities.
-We would also appreciate testing and
-> feeedback to help it reach release status.

 ## Usage